How to cope with losing someone to suicide

 Talk when you’re ready

 While talking to people can be really helpful, it’s also ok to not want to talk about your loss for a time.
 If people around you want to talk but that’s not what you need right now, it’s ok to let them know.
 When someone you know dies by suicide, you might find yourself in situations where people ask you questions about how they died.
-It’s OK to tell people when you are ready and to say whatever you feel is right about how the person died, but you also don’t have to if you don’t want to.
+You may want to tell people when you are ready, but you also don’t have to if you don’t want to.
 You can tell them that you don’t feel like talking about it at the moment.

 Read about suicide and bereavement